A Healthcare Professional Liability Forecast: Medical Services Sector

 Standard Risk Physicians

-I expect modest rate increases in most states through 2022.
+I expect only modest rate increases in most states through 2022.
 Why?
 For starters, competition is stiff, and this isn’t likely to change anytime soon.
-Right now, carriers are looking to counter negative claim-related development on a specialty and/or jurisdictional basis.
+Right now, carriers are mostly looking to counter negative claim-related development on a specialty and/or jurisdictional basis.

 Miscellaneous Medical Facilities